Configure EtherCAT Network by Using TwinCAT 3

 Make sure the Enable checkbox is selected.
 There are additional settings that can be modified, but these are generally advanced options.

 Export and Save EtherCAT Configuration by Using TwinCAT 3

-The EtherCAT Network Information (ENI) file represents the master node of an EtherCAT network.
+The EtherCAT Network Information (ENI) file represents the main device node of an EtherCAT network.
 To create the ENI file, scan and configure the network by using TwinCAT 3.

 To export the ENI file from TwinCAT 3:

 Under the Device 1 (EtherCAT) node, in the EtherCAT tab, execute the command to export the configuration file.